blurrycmd/Specs/README.md

 ## 📸 Screenshots
 ![Screenshot](https://github.com/user-attachments/assets/eb68f4a5-d670-40d1-b591-c23cc4d96407)

+## 📥 Download
+You can download the latest APK from the [Releases](https://github.com/blurrycmd/Specs/releases).

 ---
 This is my first Flutter app, and I am still learning.
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.